khulnasoft/AiKit/docs/overview/deep_dive/building_the_docs_pipeline.rst

 - ``discord_link``: ``"https://discord.gg/ZVQdvbzNQJ"``
 - ``channel_link``: ``"https://discord.com/channels/799879767196958751/{{channel_id}}"``

-Here is an example of how it works for ``ivy.functional.ivy.creation``:
+Here is an example of how it works for ``aikit.functional.aikit.creation``:

 1. First we resolve the ``{{submodule}}`` template string, which is the last part of the module name, in this case it's ``creation``.